OCFL/spec/news/index.md

 ## OCFL Editors Workshop at iPres

-**16-20 September 2024**
+**24 October 2024**
-The OCFL Editors met during the iPres conference to review the use cases to be addressed in version 2.0 of the specification and come up with initial thoughts on how to proceed with each one.
+The OCFL Editors met during the iPres conference 16-20 September 2024 to review the use cases to be addressed in version 2.0 of the specification and come up with initial thoughts on how to proceed with each one.
 These thoughts have now been added to the [Confirmed: In-scope Issues](https://github.com/OCFL/Use-Cases/issues?q=is%3Aissue+is%3Aopen+label%3A%22Confirmed%3A+In-scope%22).
 The OCFL Editors now welcome further comments and feedback from the community before proceeding.

 ### The OCFL Editors